 Parish registers are another good source of important information.
 These hold records of Baptisms, Marriages and Burials, some of which have survived since 1538 when Ministers and Clergy were first introduced to recording such events.

-Registers for the Glamorgan Parishes can be consulted in
+Census returns and Parish Registers for the Glamorgan Parishes can be consulted in;

 Some local Libraries also hold Parish Records for their area.

 The General Register Office (St. Catherine’s House) Indexes are alphabetical personal-name indexes to all the births, deaths and marriages registered in England and Wales since civil registration began on 1July 1837.
 They used to be called the St.Catherine Indexes because the office of the General Register in London was in a government building called St. Catherine’s House.